 We also have some big plans for addressing that privacy wall fencing too if we opt to paint!
 But that’s a post for another day 😉

 So, what do you think?
-Are you a fan of the look?
+Are you a fan of the white house with dark window trim look we’re going for?

 If you would like to follow along on more of my home decor, DIY, lifestyle, travel and other posts, I’d love to have you follow me on any of the following: